vmware-archive/vsphere-storage-for-docker/CONTRIBUTING.md

 ## Code Contribution guidelines
 ### Pull Requests
 * Create a fork or branch (if you can) and make your changes
-* Each PR must be accompaned with unit/integration tests
+* Each PR must be accompanied with unit/integration tests
 * Add detailed description to pull request including reference to issues.
 * Add details of tests in "Testing Done".
 * Locally run integration tests.
 * Squash your commits before you publish pull request.
 * If there are any documentation changes then they must be in the same PR.
 * We don't have formal coding conventions at this point.
 Make sure your code follows same style and convention as existing code.

 See  [Typical Developer Workflow](#typical-developer-workflow) to get started.

 ### Merge Approvals:
-* Pull request requires a minmium of 2 approvals, given via "Ship it", "LGTM" or "+1" comments.
+* Pull request requires a minimum of 2 approvals, given via "Ship it", "LGTM" or "+1" comments.
-* Author is responsble for resolving conflicts, if any, and merging pull request.
+* Author is responsible for resolving conflicts, if any, and merging pull request.
 * After merge, you must ensure integration tests pass successfully.
 Failure to pass test would result in reverting a change.

-Do not hesistate to ask your colleagues if you need help or have questions.
+Do not hesitate to ask your colleagues if you need help or have questions.
 Post your question to Telegram or drop a line to cna-storage@vmware.com

 ## Bug filing guidelines
 * Search for duplicates!